 - “Prerequisites: Forensic genealogy is not a beginner’s specialty.
 Students should have at least a year’s professional genealogy experience writing genealogical research reports for multiple paying clients before considering this course.
 The course is also appropriate for experienced forensic genealogists who wish to improve their skills and streamline their workflow.
 Students need to bring a laptop computer and possess solid word processing skills.”

-- I have been a member of the Pacific Northwest Paralegal Association for some time now.
-I’m excited to tell you that I’ve recently been approved to have my business listed with the National Association of Legal Assistants (NALA).
+- I have been a member of the Oregon Paralegal Association for some time now.

 - Board for Certification of Genealogists (BCG)